 Fig.2 A. Isometric Views of the Machine, B. Ballooned Drawing of the Machine, C. Views of the Machine, D.View of the Machine showing the positions of the 4-relief springs

 4.0 RESULTS

-The Results of the Performance Evaluation is showed in table 2.0 below.
+The Results of the Performance Evaluation is showed in Table 2.0 below.

 Table 2.0: Results of the Performance of Evaluation of the threshing machine